tatianegercina/FinTech/02-Homework/14-Deep-Learning/Instructions/README.md

 ### Build and train custom LSTM RNNs

 In each Jupyter notebook, create the same custom LSTM RNN architecture.
 In one notebook, you will fit the data using the FNG values.
-In the second notebook, you will fi thte data using only closing prices.
+In the second notebook, you will fit the data using only closing prices.

 Use the same parameters and training steps for each model.
 This is necessary to accurately compare each model.